Measure Theoretic Aspects of Oscillations of Error Terms: Introduction

 where the Goldbach numbers $G_k(n)$ are defined as

 and $\rho$ runs over nontrivial zeros of the Riemann zeta function $\zeta(s)$.
 Bhowmik, Ramar\'e and Schlage-Puchta proved that under Riemann Hypothesis

-where $k\geq 2$ and $\mathfrak{c}_k, \mathfrak{c}_k'$ are well defined real number depending on $k$ with $\mathfrak{c}_k'>0$.
+where $c$ is a computable positive constant, $k\geq 2$, $\mathfrak{c}_k$ and $\mathfrak{c}_k'$ are real numbers that depend on $k$ and $\mathfrak{c}_k'>0$.
 In this paper, we obtain analogous results for other functions.
-In Theorem~\ref{thm:omega_pm_main}, we further generalize this theorem of Bhowmik, Ramar\'e and Schlage-Puchta so that it has more applications.
-Moreover, we carry forward this idea to study the influence of measures on the $\Omega$ and $\Omega_{\pm}$ results.
+In Theorem~\ref{thm:omega_pm_main}, we further generalize this method to have more applications.